We Shipped 4 Games with AI in 30 Days — Here's How

 Evening / Overnight

-- AI agents run batch tasks: asset generation, analytics collection, content scheduling
+- AI-assisted tooling runs batch tasks: asset generation, analytics collection, QA checklist generation

 - Automated backups to NAS